Our work with dementia

 Dementia-friendly housing charter

-Dementia-friendly housing charter purpose is to inform housing organisations, corporate bodies and sector professionals on how housing, its design and supporting services can help improve and maintain the wellbeing of people affected by dementia.PDF 4.0MB
+The purpose of the Dementia-friendly housing charter is to show housing organisations, corporate bodies and sector professionals how housing, its design and supporting services can help improve and maintain the wellbeing of people affected by dementia.PDF 4.0MB